 State ex rel.
 Wheeling Hosp., Inc. v.
 Wilson (W.Va.
 2016) 782 S.E.2d 622, 636 ["[W]e hold that a party wishing to establish the applicability of the peer review privilege . . . should submit a privilege log which identifies each document for which the privilege is claimed by name, date, and custodian.
 The privilege log also should contain specific information regarding (1) the origin of each document, and whether it was created solely for or by a review committee, and (2) the use of each document, with disclosures as to whether or not the document was used exclusively by such committee.
-Finally, the privilege log should provide a description of each document and a recitation of the law supporting the claim of privilege."]; Shroades, supra, 421 S.E.2d at pages 268, 270 (in camera review necessary when privilege asserted; party claiming privilege should identify contested documents "by name, date, custodian, source and reason for creation"); Shelton, supra, 347 S.E.2d at page 831; Monty, supra, 366 N.W.2d at pages 200-201.
+Finally, the privilege log should provide a description of each document and a recitation of the law supporting the claim of privilege."]; Shroades, supra, 421 S.E.2d at pp. 268, 270 [in camera review necessary when privilege asserted; party claiming privilege should identify contested documents "by name, date, custodian, source and reason for creation"]; Shelton, supra, 347 S.E.2d at p.
+831; Monty, supra, 366 N.W.2d at pp. 200-201; see Ex parte Affinity Hospital, LLC (Ala., Sept.
+27, 2024, SC-2024-0542) So.3d [2024 WL 4312757, at p.
+3] [peer review privilege and an affidavit from hospital's quality assurance manager did not relieve hospital of its duty to provide privilege log in support of its quality-assurance privilege claim].